stangls/DucKtypes/README.md

 Static duck-typing for Kotlin.<br />
 Filling the gap of Kotlin ducktyping without risking runtime-errors.<br />
-Sometimes also known as "structural typing".
+Sometimes this is also known as "structural typing".

 How to use it
 ---